slashkudos/slashkudos/README.md

 Give and receive kudos from your favorite app using `/kudos` 🎉

-This is the universal open source contribution recognition platform.
-Stop the hate.
-Spread the love.
+This is the main repository for /Kudos used for documentation, planning, and discussions.

 ## Useful Links